 Walk a few metres further down the street:

-Should you have taken this walk in the 1950s, rather than looking at a wooden fence, you would have been confronted by Clifton House, a large Georgian style building (see image) built between the Two Brewers Inn and the Carlton House Club.
+Should you have taken this walk in the 1950s, rather than looking at a wooden fence, you would have been confronted by Clifton House, a large Georgian style building (see images) built between the Two Brewers Inn and the Carlton House Club.

 Clifton House was a very imposing property on the High Street.
 Early details of the building, its purpose and its occupants are difficult to come by.
 In 1891 John Hamp, an Estate Bailiffe, and his wife Elizabeth lived in the house, whereas in 1910 the house was owned by Annie Cooper who resided there.

 Sadly the building was demolished during the late 1950s, and the plot now belongs to the Carlton House Club and performs a useful role as their beer garden.
 Maybe a different decision would have been taken today resulting in the building being repaired and restored.

 A question that could be posed is whether or not this house was built over the stream near the High Arch?
-If so, this could have contributed to its demise!
+If so, this perhaps could have contributed to its demise!